curateteaching/digitalpedagogy/keywords/storytelling.md

 * Copy of the Artifact:
 * Creator and Affiliation: Amanda Boeing, Ohio State University

 In this story a student introduces a disease for a biology class, bringing her personal perspective to bear.
-This is a good example of a digital story about a challenging (viscerally, visually) topic.
+It’s a good example of a digital story about a challenging (viscerally, visually) topic, in contrast to many feel-good or inspirational themes.
+This approach may encourage students to engage with challenging or threatening subjects.

 ### Aquaphobia
 ![screenshot](images/storytelling-Aquaphobia.png)